pywebdriver/pywebdriver/README.md

 * Arthur Vuillard <arthur@hashbang.fr>
 * Sylvain Calador <sylvain.calador@akretion.com>

 A lot of the code come from other projects.
 Licences and copyright are mentionned in each file or in a readme file of the folder.
 The main other contributors are:
 * Odoo Part: **Odoo S.A.** <http://odoo.com>
 * Cros Decorator for Flask: **Armin Ronacher** <http://flask.pocoo.org/snippets/56/>
 * ESCPOS driver: **Manuel F Martinez** <manpaz@bashlinux.com>

 # <a name="developers"></a>Developers Section

-## <a name="installation"></a>Installation
+## <a name="install-debian"></a>Installation on Debian/Ubuntu
 ```
 sudo add-apt-repository ppa:akretion-team/pywebdriver
 sudo apt-get update
 sudo apt-get install pywebdriver
 ```

+## <a name="install-osx"></a>Installation on Mac OS X

+Pywebdriver can be installed on Mac OS X and is successfully used in production on a Mac OS X computer with Bixolon customer display, Ingenico credit card reader and check printer.
+TODO: write installation instructions.

-## <a name="devlopment"></a>Devlopement
+## <a name="development"></a>Development

 To test this module, do the following steps:
 * download it from git;
 ```
 git clone https://github.com/akretion/pywebdriver.git